MicrosoftDocs/power-automate-docs/flow-docs/gdpr-dsr-export-msa.md

 ## Export run history

-Run history includes a list of all executions that have occurred for a flow.
+Run history includes a list of all runs for a flow.
 This data includes the flow’s status, start time, duration, and input/output data for triggers and actions.

 An end user who has access to the flow can follow these steps to export this data: